Skip to main content

 • emotional scars from going through so much

-Coping with Fear of Cancer Recurrence
+Coping with fear of cancer recurrence

 Fear of recurrence is normal and often lessens over time.
 However, even years after treatment, some events may cause you to become worried.
-Follow-up visits, certain symptoms, the illness of a loved one, or the anniversary date of the date you were diagnosed can all trigger concern.
+Follow-up visits, screenings, certain symptoms, the illness of a loved one, or the anniversary of the date you were diagnosed can all trigger concern.

 • Let your health care team know your concerns.
 Be honest about the fears of your cancer coming back so they can address your worries.
 The risk of recurrence differs in each patient.
-Your health care team can give you the facts about your type of cancer and the chances of recurrence.
+Your care team can give you the facts about your type of cancer and the chances of recurrence.
 They can assure you that they’re looking out for you.

 • Ask for a follow-up care plan.
 A follow-up care plan is a summary of your cancer treatment, along with next steps for your care.
 Having a plan may give you a sense of control with your health after treatment.
 See Follow-up Medical Care to learn about your plan and ways to be proactive with your cancer care and health.